horse-link/horse.link/docs/provider_sdk.md

 ### date

-A date string in the format `YYYY-MM-YY` representing the regional date on which the meeting will occur.
+A date string in the format `YYYY-MM-DD` representing the regional date on which the meeting will occur.

 ### races